 They see what's going on here.

-Say hi to Haraldo.
+Say hi to Geraldo.

-Hi Raldo, thank you, Sean.
+Well, thank you, Sean.

 I agree with everything you just said, especially about the Civil War thing.

-They are overshadowing him doing everything in their power to destroy him.
+They are overshadowing him, doing everything in their power to destroy him.

-And he cannot work on immigration and all these other things, North Korea, all this important stuff instead of this crazy stupid porn star stuff.
+And he cannot work on the immigration and all these other things, North Korea.

-All right, thank you for the call.
+Thank you for the call.

-They just ref refuse to return it over.
+They just refuse to return it over.

-You know I think that whatever wherever the president has allies they have to use whatever uh power they have uh in this uh in this epic battle that is now looming but I want to give you one more historic example.
+You know, I think that wherever the president has allies, they have to use whatever power they have in this epic battle that is now looming.

-1998, Clinton bombed Osama bin Laden in Africa because of the— Wasn't that the aspirin factory?
+1998, Clinton bombed Osama bin Laden in Africa because of the- Wasn't that the Aspirin factory?

 Didn't it turn out?